Top 46 Best Wrestling Movies Of All Time [2026]

 Average

-Written, co-produced, and directed by Trey Edward Shults, Waves features a talented cast including Kelvin Harrison Jr., Lucas Hedges, Taylor Russell, Alexa Demie, Renée Elise Goldsberry, and Sterling K. Brown.
+Directed, written, and co-produced by Trey Edward Shults, Waves boasts a remarkable cast, including Kelvin Harrison Jr., Lucas Hedges, Taylor Russell, Alexa Demie, Renée Elise Goldsberry, and Sterling K. Brown.

 5